I have been running Facebook Developer Circle Delhi, NCR for the past 2.5 years.

 1. Both online as well as offline

 I had been involved in other communities in the past, but Facebook Developer Circle Delhi, NCR was the first truly online as well as offline community.
-Other communities that I had organized in the past existed either as discussion forums online, or they were ones which had a bunch of offline meetups regularly.
+Other communities that I had managed in the past existed either as discussion forums online, or they were ones which had a bunch of offline meetups regularly.

 With the inception of developer circle, we wanted to address both of these.
-We were a Facebook group, hence it was easy to have people discuss online, and we were anyway organizing events offline.
+We were a Facebook group, hence it was easy to have people discuss online.
+And we were anyway organizing events offline.

 Having technical discussions in a Facebook group was difficult initially.
 People did not see Facebook as a platform for having those discussions.
 But eventually, it did start happening because of the ease of using a Facebook group.
 Here are some insights about the activity in the group for the past 60 days: